SeqLock

 .

-We know from the previous part that readers-writer lock is a special lock mechanism which allows concurrent access for read-only operations, but an exclusive lock is needed for writing or modifying data.
+We know from the previous that is a special lock mechanism which allows concurrent access for read-only operations, but an exclusive lock is needed for writing or modifying data.
 As we may guess, it may lead to a problem which is called writer starvation

 .
 In other words, a writer process can't acquire a lock as long as at least one reader process which acquired a lock holds it.
 So, in the situation when contention is high, it will lead to situation when a writer process which wants to acquire a lock will wait for it for a long time.